 - Slow physical activity

-There are many benefits of walking as it can go a long way in warding off frailty in your ageing seniors.
+There are many benefits of Walking and Preventing Feebleness in Seniors as it can go a long way in warding off frailty in your ageing seniors.

 - It strengthens the muscles, improves the balance and eases mobility.
 When walking there is muscle-building that takes place and gives strength and stamina to the body.
 Moreover, an easy to do workout for your ageing seniors even those living with a sedentary lifestyle can start walking after consulting the GP.
 Initially, they may require supervision.
 However, with no technique and training requirement, they will soon be able to walk according to their convenience.